-Join James Williamson for an in-depth discussion in this video Examining a font, part of Up and Running with Typekit.
+Join James Williamson for an in-depth discussion in this video Examining a font, part of Typekit Quick Start.

 - Comparing fonts side-by-side is great, but for many projects, you're going to want to take a closer look at the individual fonts themselves and examine them in a little bit more detail.
 I want to take a look at the options you have when examining fonts inside of Typekit.
 I've done a little refining on my search here.
 I'm looking for a serif font that's available for web and is appropriate for headings.
 This is a font that I'm going to use for the exercise that we're going to be doing a little bit later on.
 Looking through the fonts that I have here, I'm really intrigued by this Acta Display font.